JohnFeng/FindAndroid/README.md

 ###Pull Requests are highly appreciated !!! ###

-###Function:
+###Functions:

-Show Notifications with Vibrate and Sound on Wearable or Handhelds to help you find it!
+Show Notifications with Vibrate and Sounds on Wearable devices or Handhelds to help you find it!

 [Blog about this project - John Feng's Blog](http://johnfeng.github.io/)